Thomas--S/ts_vehicles/ts_vehicles_cars/manual_EN.md

 You can choose if you want to open the car for everyone as a passenger or if only owners should be allowed as passengers.

+## Lifting Jack

+Sometimes, cars get stuck in the ground.
+In this case it helps to left-click the vehicle with a lifting jack.
+This will move the car one block up.